Our team has a wide range of expertise. A short bio will help you know who the people behind the vision are:

 Amitai is the Manager of Digital Strategy at Minuf Group, and specializes in on line fundraising methodologies.

 In the army, Amitai served in a command position in the elite rescue & evacuation unit of the Israeli Air Force.
 Amitai is a graduate of the Aboodi Advertising School in Tel Aviv and has gained experience in social media and online campaigns.
-Currently Amitai is studying Economics and Philosophy at Tel Aviv's University.
+Amitai holds a BA in Economics and Philosophy from Tel Aviv University.

 Rosalind is a Development Coordinator and Grant Writer at Minuf Group.
 After graduating from Cambridge University with a degree in Classics, Ros lived in Israel for three years, working in project reporting for the UN and British government.
 Now based in London, she seeks funders for Minuf's clients from among British and international foundations, and writes, edits and translates applications and other fundraising material.
 She has previously worked in Kashmir, Bosnia, China and Indonesia, and is currently studying law.